sinclairzx81/signature/readme.md

 ambiguous signatures for more info.

 The following creates a function that can accept a variety of arguments.
-A key principle with signature-ts is that each mapping function should map multiple overloads into a single argument list.
+A key principle with signature-js is that each mapping function should map multiple overloads into a single argument list.